 Livonia is a larger medium-sized city located in the state of Michigan.
 With a population of 93,665 people and 31 constituent neighborhoods, Livonia is the ninth largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Livonia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Livonia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Livonia are a mix of both white- and blue-collar jobs.
 Overall, Livonia is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Livonia who work in office and administrative support (14.93%), sales jobs (10.13%), and management occupations (9.71%).
+There are especially a lot of people living in Livonia who work in office and administrative support (13.25%), management occupations (10.67%), and sales jobs (9.00%).